01 Know what you're getting into

 Data science has been called the sexiest job of the 21st century, but the reality of life as a data scientist is a bit more mundane than that suggests.
-While a data scientist does spend time tinkering with cool machine learning algorithms, they typically spend a lot more time cleaning and preparing data.
+While data scientists spend time tinkering with cool machine-learning algorithms, they typically spend a lot more time cleaning and preparing data.

-Day to day, a lot of your time will be spent writing code to do things like acquire and format your data and to handle missing values and other inconsistencies within it.
-You'll also spend a fair amount of time doing things like writing reports and (often) trying to convince other members of your team to act based on the patterns you've found in the data.
+Daily, much of your time will be spent writing code to acquire and format your data and handling missing values and other inconsistencies.
+You'll also spend a fair amount of time writing reports and (often) trying to convince other team members to act based on the patterns you've found in the data.

-Being a data scientist pays well, of course, and so do other jobs in the data science field like data analyst and data engineer.
-But it's worth spending some time experimenting with simple data analysis in a free tool like Google spreadsheets, or taking a free Python course, to be sure you actually enjoy working with data.
+Being a data scientist pays well, of course, and so do other jobs in the data science field, like data analyst and data engineer.
+But it's worth spending some time experimenting with simple data analysis in a free tool like Google Sheets, or taking a free Python course, to be sure you enjoy working with data.

 What do you need to learn?

-1. The fundamentals of a programming language (either Python or R).
-This includes both the "base" language and popular packages/libraries for data work.
-For example, if you choose Python, you'd need to be familiar with the basics of Python and with how to use Pandas, the most popular Python library for working with data.
-If you're just looking to add some data skills to your resume, just learning this will enable you to do some very cool things with data.
+This includes the "base" language and popular packages/libraries for data work.
+For example, if you choose Python, you'd need to be familiar with Pandas, the most popular Python library for working with data.
+If you're just looking to add some data skills to your resume, just learning this will enable you to do some cool things with data.

-3. Statistics.
-If you don't have a math background, you'll also need to brush up on your probability and statistics knowledge to ensure that your analyses are statistically valid.
+If you don't have a math background, you'll also need to brush up on your knowledge in probability and statistics to ensure that your analyses are statistically valid.

-5. Domain knowledge.
-Working in data science means answering business questions, and to do that effectively, you have to understand the business.
-You may already have this knowledge, and it can sometimes be developed on-the-job, but if you know you want to work in a particular industry, learning about the common problems in that industry and how data science can be effectively applied to resolve them is key.
+Working in data science means answering business questions; to do that effectively, you must understand the business.
+You may already have this knowledge, which can sometimes be developed on the job, but if you want to work in a particular industry, learning about common problems and how data science can be effectively applied to resolve them is key.

 Learn data science the right way

 Now that you know what you need to learn, the next step is to start learning it!
-There are a variety of ways to do that, ranging from a university degree (time-consuming and very expensive) to bootcamps (quick but expensive) to self-paced online learning.
-Within the online realm, there are traditional lecture-based options like Coursera and interactive learning platforms like Dataquest that teach coding by having you actually write code.
+There are various ways to do that, ranging from a university degree (time-consuming and costly) to boot camps (quick but expensive) to self-paced online learning.
+Within the online realm, traditional lecture-based options like Coursera and interactive learning platforms like Dataquest teach coding by having you actually write code.

 There's no single "right" option for everyone, and most data scientists have learned (and continue to learn) from a variety of different resources.
-What's best for you will depend on personal factors like your budget, how much free time you have, and how you prefer to learn.
+What's best for you depends on personal factors like your budget, your free time, and how you prefer to learn.

 That said, there are a few key factors to keep in mind that can help make your learning more efficient:

 When it comes to learning by watching versus learning by doing, the science has been settled for decades.
-This meta-study of over 200 different studies of STEM learning, for example, found that STEM students who learned passively were 1.5x as likely to fail.
+For example, this meta-study of over 200 different studies of STEM education found that STEM students who learned passively were 1.5x as likely to fail.

 That means that however you choose to learn data science, it's critically important to regularly apply what you've learned by actually doing data science.
-Some platforms will take care of this for you by asking you to write code in your browser, but if you're taking a video-based course (for example) it's important to remember to open up your IDE or notebook software of choice and write real code to practice what you've learned after each lesson.
+Some platforms will take care of this by asking you to write code in your browser.
+Still, if you're taking a video-based course (for example), it's important to remember to open up your IDE or notebook software and write real code to practice what you've learned after each lesson.